-You’re a human living in 2017, which means you’ve probably got a lot on your plate.
+You’re a human being who’s alive in this day and age, you’ve probably got a lot on your plate.
 Aside from the demands of your work, you’re tending to relationships—with your family members, friends, and/or your significant other.
 You probably try to work in some time for hobbies, relaxation, and adequate sleep, though sometimes the balance can still be skewed.
 It’s a challenge to balance it all.

 One question I often ask my clients is, “Are you doing too much?
 After all, feeling overwhelmed most often results from being over-scheduled and spread thin.
 Perhaps you’re engaging in a lot of tasks out of obligation rather than actual desire.
 If so, paring things down can be a good place to start.

 But other times, feeling overwhelmed is simply a state of being, one in which you let all of your stressors stew in your head gets the better of you.
 What if you want to make time for all of your recreational activities, while also making sure to feel focused and productive during “to do list” time?

 Well then: your other option is to increase your productivity.
 Easier said than done, I know.

 The following suggestions are focused specifically on work, since most of my clients have found that concentrated periods of productivity at the office free up more personal time.
 Across the board, the key is being more present, and accountable with how you’re spending your time.
 So let’s get started: